linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 22.06.2026
+- Topic: Independence for Creators with Web4
+- Directory: /posts/2026/June/22
+- Description: ``` Stop building your brand on someone else's app where a single algorithm change can wipe out your whole audience.
+If you want actual control over your content and your data, it is time to look into setting up your own self-hosted community platform.
+This breakdown covers everything from the server setup and security to the actual human side of running your own network.
+Full video here: https://youtu.be/cMf69m8xvq8?si=Nm139H8dePp8ufmk ```

 ### 21.06.2026
 - Topic: Agent IDs with UIID
 - Directory: /posts/2026/June/21